 [Section 132 amended by No. 84 of 2004 s.
 82.]

-133. No-claim bonus
+133. No-claim bonus, debtor etc. entitled to

 (1) Where in respect of the insurance of property to which a regulated contract relates or of property subject to a regulated mortgage the insurer allows a no-claim rebate or a rebate of a similar nature, the debtor or mortgagor is entitled to the benefit of the rebate.